zmon1010/kendo-ui-core/docs/knowledge-base/swap_alt_background_child_grids.md

 ## Description

-By default, the headers of the child grids in a multi-level, hierarchy Kendo UI Grid are hidden.
-When you expand a row, all child grids display the same color in a sequence.
+I have multi-level hierarchy grid.
+The headers of the child grids are hidden.
+When I expand a row, all grids display same color in a sequence.

 ## Possible Solution

-To swap the background color of every second child Grid header:
+To swap the background color of every second child Grid:

 1. In the `dataBound` event of the master Kendo UI Grid, get the background and the alternate color of the widget and save them in global variables.